jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 );

-final name = name_example; // String | Username, nickname first name or last name final teamId = teamId_example; // String | Team ID
+final String name = 'name_example'; // String | Username, nickname first name or last name final String teamId = 'teamId_example'; // String | Team ID
-final channelId = channelId_example; // String | Channel ID
+final String channelId = 'channelId_example'; // String | Channel ID
-final limit = 56; // int | The maximum number of users to return in each subresult  __Available as of server version 5.6.
+final int limit = 56; // int | The maximum number of users to return in each subresult  __Available as of server version 5.6.
 Defaults to `100` if not provided or on an earlier server version.__

 try {
   final result = await client.users.autocompleteUsers(name, teamId, channelId, limit);